COVID-19 Update - 21st December 2020

 As the .GG and .JE names are important part of Island life, we have long-established risk management and continuity plans in place to ensure that the registry continues with business as usual whatever the circumstance.
 This is also applicable to the role we play as the ‘back-end’ provider for .AS.

-In response to COVID-19, our primary task is ensure continued operations whilst protecting our people.
-So, immediately upon advice from the States of Guernsey's Civil Contingency Authority at the start of the pandemic we closed our offices at Maison Postel, both to visitors and employees.
+In response to the challenges of COVID-19, our primary task is to ensure continued operations whilst protecting our people.
+So, immediately upon receiving advice from the States of Guernsey's Civil Contingency Authority at the start of the pandemic we closed our offices at Maison Postel to visitors and employees.

 Although our people would be classified as essential workers, we are extremely fortunate in that, with some adaptations, almost all of what we need to do can be done with a distributed team, working from home.
-And of course, we are quite used to using remote working tools, such as Zoom through our work with ICANN and CENTR.
-We have cancelled all in-person attendance at overseas events for the indefinite future.
+And of course, we are quite used to using remote working tools, such as Zoom through the work we do with ICANN and CENTR.
+We have cancelled all in-person attendance at overseas and UK events for the indefinite future.

-Although Guersney has a very low incidence of COVID (and Alderney is currently COVID-free), several of our people are categorised as vulnerable, and we will continue to support home working, with our offices remaining closed for the foreseeable future.
-As the rest of the world appears to be in the grip of the second wave, we do not anticipate this changing soon.
+Although Guernsey has, and maintains a very low incidence of COVID (and Alderney remains COVID-free), several of our people are categorised as vulnerable, so we will continue to support home working, with our offices remaining closed to visitors for the foreseeable future.
+As the UK and the wider world appears to be in the grip of the second wave and a new strain of SARS-CoV2 appears to be spreading rapidly in the rest of the British Islands, we do not anticipate this changing soon.

-Since the advent of COVID-19 we have also entered into an agreement with Nominet UK (the operators of .UK) who are now providing us with a secondary name resolution service for us, with immediate effect.
+Since the advent of COVID-19 we have also entered into an agreement with Nominet UK (the operators of .UK) who are now providing us with a secondary name resolution service for us.
 This is in addition to our existing “anycast” services.
-We have also continued to improve the security of the Islands' naming system and you should expect to hear a further announcement within the next 2-3 weeks.
+We have also continued to improve the security of the Islands' naming system and have implemented the DNS Security Extensions (DNSSEC) which provides additional security to the local domains.

 Our support for the wider community

 We are aware that a number of registrants may find their businesses struggling.
-Accordingly we added an additional renewal grace period before registrations are cancelled for non-payment we have also been monitoring cancellations closely – where It appears possible that registrations might have been cancelled inadvertently, we are reaching out to the registrant to ensure that wanted domains are not lost to their owners.
+Accordingly we added an additional renewal grace period before registrations are cancelled for non-payment.
+In addition, we have also been monitoring cancellations closely – where It appears possible that registrations might have been cancelled inadvertently, we are reaching out to the registrant to ensure that wanted domains are not lost to their owners.

-Once the lockdown is over, business and enterprise will need a helping hand.
+Once the pandemic is over, business and enterprise will need a helping hand.